 Kanban in Manufacturing: 3 Success Stories

-It was developed at Toyota and revolutionized their production, but haven’t a multitude of other companies also enjoyed the benefits of Kanban and Lean in the last 20 years?
+It was developed at Toyota and revolutionized their production.
+But is it not the case that tens of other companies have also enjoyed the benefits of Kanban and Lean in the last 20 years?
 And, has the common utilization of large ERP applications like SAP rendered Kanban useless?
 The answers are: yes to Kanban still eliciting benefits, and a resounding no to Kanban being replaced by ERPs.

 Nike goes on Gemba

-In the late 1990s Nike had experienced some bad publicity, as their factory conditions and treatment of workers were exposed.
-The news got out that Nike’s supplier factories were shown to demand long working hours, under-age staff, and poor air quality conditions, which led to public boycotting of their products and a decrease in sales of up to 8 percent.
-The Nike boycott was so profound, that many people still use it today as an example of what public pressure can do to corporations.
+In the late 1990s, Nike experienced bad publicity when poor factory conditions, and an imperfect treatment of workers were exposed.
+The news got out that Nike suppliers’ factories demanded long working hours, under-age staff, and poor air quality conditions, which led to public boycotting of their products and a sales drop of up to 8 percent.
+The Nike boycott was so profound that many people still use it today to exemplify what public pressure can do to corporations.

-From the information gleaned, Nike’s leadership committed with their managers to go on Lean training and transform their manufacturing line, placing focus on the relationship between workers and managers was the core area of focus.
-In two years they had improved their labor standards compliance score by 15%.
+Basing on the information received, Nike leadership committed to Lean training and started to transform their manufacturing lines.
+With a focus on the relationship between workers and managers was the core area of focus.
+In two years, they had improved their labor standards compliance score by 15%.

-Nike drove down the overtime in its supplier factories and improved factory workers’ wages.
+Nike drove down the overtime in its supplier factories and improved factory worker wages.
 One of the ways that they did this was by eliminating late orders and sudden changes in materials.
 It created work standardization and sustainable demand for work stable and sustainable, all of which are the basics of a Kanban pull system.
-This Lean initiative was so effective that Nike has set a new standard for worker well-being in its sector, and have committed to getting all their factories up to its sustainability index.
+This Lean initiative was so effective that Nike has set a new standard for worker well-being in its sector and has committed to getting all its factories up to its sustainability index.